fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 }
 ```

 To see the printing on the console, we must scroll up over the long red wall of errors.
+(Screenshot shows 'App works' in Finnish, 'App toimii...')

 ![](../../images/2/4b.png)